 Introduction

-Most high-performing individuals do not struggle from a lack of intelligence, discipline, or opportunity.
+High-capacity individuals rarely struggle because of a lack of intelligence, discipline, or opportunity.

-They struggle because the internal system that governs how they think, decide and allocate their energy was never been intentionally structured.
+They struggle because the internal system that governs how experience is organized — sensation, emotion, perception, and cognition — has never been intentionally brought into coherence.

-Over time, certain capacities become dominant while others fade into the background.
+Over time, certain capacities become dominant while others recede.
+Performance may increase, but the underlying structure becomes unstable.

 The Work

-Jason’s work focuses on what he calls Behavioral Architecture - the structural patterns that shape how people think, respond and lead.
+Jason’s work focuses on what he calls the Architecture of Experience — the structural patterns that shape how people perceive, decide, act, and lead.

 Background